mkazuyuki/mssql2017/traditional.md

 		14. By default Mirror Disk monitor resources will be added automatically.
 		15. To add FIP monitor, Right click on "Monitors" in web manager.
 		16. Select "Add monitor resource"
-		17. Select FIP monitor from type drop down and give name to the monitor resource (eg. fipw_monitor) and click Next.
+		17. Select FIP monitor from type drop down and give name to the monitor resource (eg. fip_monitor) and click Next.
 		18. In the Target resource field.
 Click on Browse.
 Select the FIP resource and click OK.
 Click Next.
 		19. In the Recovery target field, click Browse.
 Now click on Failover group and click OK.
 		20. Click Finish to add the FIP monitor resource.